Last updated on September 19th, 2021 at 03:37 am

-While ribbon cinchers are not the best choice for waist training, they are lightweight, fun, and when constructed correctly they can give considerable waist reduction!
+While ribbon cinchers are not always the best choice for waist training, they are lightweight, fun, and when constructed correctly they can give considerable waist reduction!
 Some historical sources mention that ribbon cinchers can be used during sleep or while horse riding.
 Today they can still be used for the same purposes, or worn over clothing as a great statement piece.

 Sin and Satin from NYC makes some of the most unique and gorgeous ribbon cinchers in standard sizes 18″ – 36″.
 They’re different in that they have no vertical side panel, which means uninterrupted contouring from front to back.
 They can be styled to your liking using petersham or satin ribbon (or even adding eyelash lace, seen above right) and they’re cut for devastating curves, boasting 11″ hip spring and 8″ room for the ribs.

 Vollers Corsets also has a standard sized ribbon cincher called the “Storm” (style number V50) which is available in various shades of petersham ribbon.
 They also offer leather ribbon (shown above) which is interesting!
-This corset can also be upgraded made-t0-measure for a fee.
+This corset can also be upgraded made-to-measure for a fee.

-Versatile Corsets also makes interesting ribbon cinchers in standard sizes or made-to-measure.
+Versatile Corsets from Oregon, USA also makes interesting ribbon cinchers in standard sizes or made-to-measure.
 They specialize in funky PVC ribbon, with almost any satin or brocade you like for the vertical (boned) panels.
 If you prefer a little less rigidity with the same look, Versatile can also make these cinchers with elastic strapping.

 Ms. Martha’s Corset Shoppe offers this “Geometric” ribbon-style cincher in leather and in silk, with several two-tone selections: black/brown, black/red or black/white.
 These cinchers are standard sized for natural waists 18″ up to 52″.
 See my review of the Geometric cincher here.